stnolting/riscv-gcc-prebuilt/README.md

     $ wget https://github.com/stnolting/riscv-gcc-prebuilt/releases/download/rv32i-1.0.0/riscv32-unknown-elf.gcc-10.1.0.rv32i.ilp32.newlib.tar.gz

 :warning: A `git clone` of the repository will **not** include the relase assets (= the toolchain archives)!

+:warning: Download using `wget` might take a while if you are outside the US.
+Consider [direct downloading](https://github.com/stnolting/riscv-gcc-prebuilt/releases) via your browser.

 ## Installation